 The AMC server communicates over Ethernet to its clients.
 To manage a SAN, install an instance of the server onto any open-platform system that is connected via Ethernet to each SNC and each AMC client.
 You must install at least one instance of the server to manage your SAN with AMC.
 The AMC client can be launched from any connected system on which it is installed.
-An LMC (Library Management Console) client can be launched if the AMC client has been connected to the server on a Scalar i2000.
-The VLI (Virtual Library Interface) can be launched if the AMC client is connected to the server on a Pathlight VX system.
+For intelligent-platform libraries, a library management client can also be launched from the AMC SAN client.